 - People’s bad attitudes shouldn’t change our good attitudes.

 - God uses situations, both good and bad, especially people’s bad attitudes, to refine us.

-- A strong spirit can stand in anything (Prov 18:2).
+- A strong spirit can stand in anything (Prov 18:14).
 God’s Word is food for our spirit.
-It becomes our thoughts and words, if we consume enough of it.
+It becomes our thoughts and words if we feed enough of it.
 God’s word can work through us helping us overcome any challenge.